tinko26/ao/docs/api/src/ao/ao_floatd.h.md

 ## `ao_float_t`

 This type represents the fastest floating-point type available on the target platform.
-It is an alias for one of the language-defined floating-point types.

 # Functions